DeryaOkulda2012/VA_Analysis/README.md

 - We are going to predict which VA hospitals are performing well and should remain open.

-- We are going to use expenditures, unique patient data, and patient experience and employee satisfaction to measure the hospital performance.
+- We are going to use the following to measure each hospital performance:

+- expenditures
+- unique patient data
+- patient experience
+- employee satisfaction